Mykhailo Maksymovych: Language and literature

-In 1839, Maksymovych published his History of Old Russian Literature which dealt with the so-called Kyivan period of Russian literature.
-Maksymovych saw a definite continuity between the language and literature of Ruthenia (Kyivan Rus') and that of Cossack period.
+In 1839, Maksymovych published his History of Old Russian Literature which dealt with the so-called Kieva period of Russian literature.
+Maksymovych saw a definite continuity between the language and literature of Ruthenia (Kievan Rus') and that of Cossack period.
 Indeed, he seems to have thought that the Old Ruthenian language stood in relation to modern Russian in a way similar to that of Old Czech to modern Polish or modern Slovak; that is, that one influenced but was not the same as the other.
 Later on, he also translated the epic Tale of Igor's Campaign into both modern Russian and modern Ukrainian verse.
 Maksymovych's literary works included poetry and almanacs with much material devoted to Russia.

 History

 From the 1850s to the 1870s, Maksymovych worked extensively in history, especially Russian and Ukrainian history.
-He was critical of the Normanist theory which traced Kyivan Rus' to Scandinavian origins, preferring to stress its Slavic roots.
-But he opposed the Russian historian, Mikhail Pogodin, who believed that Kyivan Rus' originally had been populated by Great Russians from the north.
-Maksymovych argued that the Kyivan lands were never completely de-populated, even after the Mongol invasions, and that they had always been inhabited by Ruthenians and their direct ancestors.
+He was critical of the Normanist theory which traced Kievan Rus' to Scandinavian origins, preferring to stress its Slavic roots.
+But he opposed the Russian historian, Mikhail Pogodin, who believed that the Kievan Rus' originally had been populated by Great Russians from the north.
+Maksymovych argued that the Kievan lands were never completely de-populated, even after the Mongol invasions, and that they had always been inhabited by Ruthenians and their direct ancestors.
 As well, he was the first to claim the "Lithuanian period" for Russian history.
-Maksymovych also worked on the history of the city of Kyiv, of Cossack Hetmanate, of the uprising of Bohdan Khmelnytsky, the Khmelnytsky Uprising against Poland, and other subjects.
+Maksymovych also worked on the history of the city of Kiev, of the Cossack Hetmanate, of the uprising of Bohdan Khmelnytsky, the Khmelnytsky Uprising against Poland, and other subjects.
 In general, he sympathized with these various Cossack rebels, so much so, in fact, that his first work on the Haidamaks was banned by the Russian censor.
 Many of his most important works were critical studies and corrections of the publications of other historians, like Mikhail Pogodin and Mykola Kostomarov.